See the Series Introduction for Just Tao It, Part IHERE

 Hold On to Right Effort AND Let Go of Excess Effort.

-Without holding on to right effort, nothing stabilizes for long.
+Without holding on to Right Effort, nothing stabilizes for long.
 Difficult conversations remain avoided.
 Accountability weakens.
 Important commitments soften.
 Reflection disconnects from participation.

 Both are necessary.